edgi-govdata-archiving/web-monitoring-processing/README.md

 Point your browser or ``curl`` at ``http://localhost:4000``.

+## Releases

+New releases of the diffing server are published automatically as Docker images by CircleCI when someone pushes to the `release` branch.
+They are availble at https://hub.docker.com/r/envirodgi/ui.
+See [web-monitoring-ops](https://github.com/edgi-govdata-archiving/web-monitoring-ops) for how we deploy releases to actual web servers.
+We do not yet publish releases of the library-style tools in this repo (e.g. `db.py`, `internetarchive.py`).

+Images are tagged with the SHA-1 of the git commit they were built from.
+For example, the image `envirodgi/processing:446ae83e121ec8c2207b2bca563364cafbdf8ce0` was built from [commit `446ae83e121ec8c2207b2bca563364cafbdf8ce0`](https://github.com/edgi-govdata-archiving/web-monitoring-processing/commit/446ae83e121ec8c2207b2bca563364cafbdf8ce0) in web-monitoring-processing.

+We usually create *merge commits* on the `release` branch that note the PRs included in the release or any other relevant notes (e.g. [`Release #302 and #313.`](https://github.com/edgi-govdata-archiving/web-monitoring-processing/commit/446ae83e121ec8c2207b2bca563364cafbdf8ce0)).

 ## Code of Conduct

 This repository falls under EDGI's [Code of Conduct](https://github.com/edgi-govdata-archiving/overview/blob/master/CONDUCT.md).

 ## Contributors